The deadline for entry into this year’s competition has now passed and no more entries can be accepted.

 The Judge of the 2014 poetry competition, Ian McMillan, is well-known to Radio 3 audiences as presenter of The Verb.
 He is also poet-in-residence for English National Opera, The Academy of Urbanism and Barnsley FC.
 He’s a regular on Coast, Pick of the Week, You & Yours, Last Word and The Arts Show.
 Ian’s latest books are This Lake Used to be Frozen: Lamps (Smith / Doorstop Books) plus 101 Uses For A Flat Cap (Dalesman) with cartoonist Tony Husband.
 He will be appearing at Ledbury Poetry Festival in 2014.

-£1000 cash and a course at Ty Newydd, The National Writers’ Centre for Wales. www.tynewydd.org
+First Prize: £1000 cash and a course at Ty Newydd, The National Writers’ Centre for Wales. www.tynewydd.org

 Young People: 12 – 17

 First Prize: £100 Second Prize: £50 Third Prize : £25